What Is An Existential Crisis And How Can It Be Resolved?

-A choice is an act of will that comes at the conclusion of a decision-making process.
-The result of choice might be that you act differently or that you think differently after the decision.
-When you're dealing with an existential crisis, meaning, death, freedom, isolation, and emotion all can play a part in the decision process.
+Choices: A choice is an act of will that comes at the conclusion of a decision-making process.
+The result of choice might be that you act differently or that you think differently than before you made that choice.
+When you're dealing with an existential crisis, meaning, death, freedom, isolation, and emotion all can play a part in the decision-making process.

 Identify Your Existential Dilemma

-In writing and publishing his blog, Existential Crisis, has given himself a greater opportunity to find meaning.
+Find Your Existential Meaning: In writing and publishing his blog, he has given himself a greater opportunity to find meaning.
 As you consider your existential crisis, think of ways you can create your meaning in life.

 Look for opportunities to build meaning and connections.
 Find an ideology about death that makes sense to you, even if it's your invention.
 Allow yourself to feel your emotions more fully and find avenues for expressing them.
 Embrace as much freedom as you like and accept the responsibility that goes with it.
 When you can do this, your existential crisis will be resolved, at least for now.